-The Library's extensive collection of books and other media can be searched in the HCC Online Catalog by using keyword, subject, author, or title.
+The Library's collection of books and other media can be searched via Primo, the HCC Online Catalog as well as the other community colleges and the four CSUs in Connecticut.
 Students, faculty, and staff may use the interlibrary loan service to borrow books and articles from libraries nationwide.
+The Findit CT database allows the patron to search the holdings of over 300 Connecticut libraries.